Dallas Dog Sports offers agility training classes from the Beginner

 - Pause Table: Dog should

-- Dog must be in fit condition
+- Dog should be in fit condition

 and at a working weight that will allow them to be successful at their

 This class level is designed to take your basic

 training of individual obstacle and short sequences on to the next step and add the Teeter or Weave Poles to the list of trained obstacles.